score-json/json/docs/s-core/trustable/no-json-faults/NJF-06.4.2.md

 normative: true
 ---

-The service does only accept strings as names.
+The service does not accept any other token as name.